 The Genesis of the Olympic Rings

 The Olympic rings were the brainchild of Baron Pierre de Coubertin in 1912, and they were officially adopted as the symbol of the Olympic Games in 1914.
-Coubertin, a French aristocrat and educator, played a pivotal role in reviving the Olympic Games in 1896, after a hiatus of over 1500 years.
+Now, coubertin, a French aristocrat and educator, played a key role in reviving the Olympic Games in 1896, after a hiatus of over 1500 years.
 He envisioned the Games as a way to promote international understanding, peace, and goodwill through sport.

 Coubertin understood the power of symbols and their ability to communicate complex ideas in a simple, yet profound way.
-He wanted a symbol that could represent the global unity and diversity of the Olympic Movement.
+Think about it: he wanted a symbol that could represent the global unity and diversity of the Olympic Movement.
 This led him to design the five interlocked rings, which he debuted in the magazine Olympique in 1913.
-The symbol was first used during the 1920 Olympic Games held in Antwerp, Belgium.
+The symbol was first used during the 1920 Olympic Games held in Antwerp, Belgium That's the whole idea..

 The Five Colors: A Global Palette